 - notice that submission will be withdrawn in 90 days if no response

 - When IRB disapproves research the following is included:

 - Description of how researcher may respond

-- In instances where the IRB did not approve the study under review, the investigator must respond to the IRB’s findings in writing .
-The IRB may also provide the investigator with an opportunity to respond to the IRB in person at a convened meeting.
-The IRB generally makes every effort to accept the investigator’s request for an in person or telephone conference, especially following a deferral.
-However, the IRB Chair in consultation with the Director, OPRS and Executive Chair makes the final decision based on logistics and the findings.
+- In instances where the IRB did not approve the study under review, the investigator must respond to the IRB’s findings in writing.
+If the investigator requests an opportunity to respond to the IRB in person at a convened meeting every effort will be made to accept the investigator’s request; however, the Chair in consultation with the OPRS Director make the final decision based on logistics and the IRB’s findings.

 - Reporting Findings to Organization